What is Public Cloud?

 Although private cloud servers are often located in on-site data centers, they may also be hosted by third-party providers.
 But whether the actual computers are in-house or off-site, the hardware, software, devices, services, and infrastructure are maintained on private networks dedicated entirely to the organization in question; there is no overlap, and no other individuals or groups may access, use, or view the private cloud resources.

-Another aspect to consider in the private versus public cloud debate is that public clouds tend to cost less and provide a larger degree of scalability than private cloud solutions, though they may also be less customizable.
+Another aspect to consider is that public clouds tend to cost less and provide a larger degree of scalability than private cloud solutions, though they may also be less customizable.
 Private clouds provide more control over the computing and the features that are being used, and maintenance tends to move more quickly for private clouds.

 Public Cloud vs. Hybrid Cloud